scienmanas/PayFade/Website/README.md

 - Look into the Auth and fix it
 - Look into the Dashboard and fix it
 - Meta data change of every page
+- How to make smooth fluid flow in this like there are in other startup website